ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-We can write a function that encapsulates the action taken on each instructor object:
+We can write a function that encapsulates the action taken on each instructor object...

 ```js
 function printInstructorGreeting (instructor){